Chapter 3 - Oath of Allegiance Modifications and Waivers

-In order for USCIS to adjudicate a request for an oath waiver because of a medical condition, an applicant with the assistance of a legal guardian, surrogate, or designated representative must provide a written request and a written evaluation by a certified medical professional.
+In order for USCIS to adjudicate a request for an oath waiver because of a medical disability, an applicant with the assistance of a legal guardian, surrogate, or designated representative must provide a written request and a written evaluation by an authorized medical professional.
 An applicant is not required to submit a specific form to request an oath waiver.
-The oath waiver requirements are distinct from the requirements for the medical exception to the English and civics requirements for naturalization under INA 312(b), which requires an applicant to submit a medical exception form.
-See Part E, English and Civics Testing and Exceptions, Chapter 3, Medical Disability Exception (Form N-648) [12 USCIS-PM E.3].
 USCIS accepts an oath waiver request at any point of the naturalization process.

 Oath Waiver for Children under 14 Years of Age

 The INA permits USCIS to waive the taking of the Oath of Allegiance if USCIS determines the person is unable to understand its meaning.
-See INA 337(a).
-See 8 CFR 341.5(b).
 USCIS has determined that children under the age of 14 are generally unable to understand the meaning of the oath.
-Accordingly, USCIS waives the oath requirement for a child younger than 14 years of age.
+Accordingly, USCIS waives the oath requirement for a child younger than 14 years of age, at the time of naturalization.
 If USCIS waives the oath requirement, USCIS issues a Certificate of Citizenship after the officer approves the application.
-See Part H, Children of U.S. Citizens [12 USCIS-PM H].

-When an applicant is unable to undergo any part of the naturalization examination because of a physical or developmental disability or mental impairment, a legal guardian, surrogate or an eligible designated representative completes the naturalization process for the applicant.
-USCIS waives the Oath of Allegiance and the legal guardian, surrogate or designated representative attests to the applicant’s eligibility for naturalization.
-See Chapter 3, Oath of Allegiance Modifications and Waivers [12 USCIS-PM J.3].
+When an applicant is unable to undergo any part of the naturalization examination because of a physical or developmental disability or mental impairment, a legal guardian, surrogate, or an eligible designated representative completes the naturalization process for the applicant.
+USCIS waives the Oath of Allegiance and the legal guardian, surrogate, or designated representative attests to the applicant’s eligibility for naturalization.
 In addition to oath waiver, this process may require accommodations including off-site examinations.

-In order for USCIS to adjudicate a request for an oath waiver, an applicant, with the assistance of a legal guardian, surrogate, or designated representative must provide a written request and a written evaluation by a certified medical professional.
+For USCIS to adjudicate a request for an oath waiver, an applicant with the assistance of a legal guardian, surrogate, or designated representative, must provide a written request and a written evaluation by an authorized medical professional.
 USCIS accepts a request for the waiver at any point in the naturalization process until the time of the oath ceremony.
-As an accommodation, field offices should work with the legal guardian, surrogate or designated representative before the initial examination to obtain all the necessary documentation.
+As an accommodation, field offices should work with the legal guardian, surrogate, or designated representative before the initial examination to obtain all the necessary documentation.

 The guardian, surrogate, or representative addresses every requirement for naturalization and bears the burden of establishing the applicant’s eligibility for naturalization.